vikchupak/DevOps/Linux/sudo.md

 To switch to root: ```sudo -i```

-Sudo password is only asked first time and valid for some time frame(default 15 minutes)
+Sudo password is only asked first time and cached for some time frame(default 15 minutes)
 - https://unix.stackexchange.com/questions/442552/how-does-sudo-decide-whether-to-ask-for-a-password-when-given-a-command-which-d
 - https://askubuntu.com/questions/814758/user-in-admin-group-still-being-prompted-for-password-to-sudo